Failed at Breastfeeding? – It’s Okay

 I’m so glad pages like this exist!
 I, too, had my heart set on exclusive breastfeeding – I was so excited for that magical bonding experience with my baby.

-After an arduous and slow labor, my son and I were both exhausted - I tried for hours after delivery to feed him with encouragement from the midwives and doctors.
+After a long and exhausting labor, both my son and I were completely wiped out.
+I spent hours after delivery trying to feed him, with constant encouragement from the midwives and doctors.

-He could not get the hang of it - after cup-feeding him a couple of times, I was reassured that eventually, he would latch on, and I was still encouraged.
+He just couldn’t get the hang of it.
+After a couple of attempts at cup-feeding, I was reassured that he’d eventually latch, and I kept trying, still hopeful.

 I tried all night – hand expressing colostrum and dropping it into his mouth via a syringe – I saw midwife after midwife, each with a different technique and suggestion, but we still couldn’t do it.

-By the following morning, with still no sleep, I gave in to formula and was discharged.
-I was determined to continue at home - I saw midwives, community support, and nurses and still couldn't get the hang of it - he couldn't latch on.
+By the next morning, still running on zero sleep, I gave in to formula and was finally discharged.
+I was determined to keep trying at home.
+I saw midwives, community support workers, and nurses—but no matter what, we couldn’t make it work.
+He just couldn’t latch.

-I felt like such a failure, and it was upsetting - by then, my milk had come in, and I was expressing as much as I could and topping him up with formula.
-This worked for a few weeks, but as his appetite increased, it was getting too much - I found myself either feeding or expressing and getting no quality time with my son whatsoever.
+I felt like a complete failure, and it was heartbreaking.
+My milk had come in by then, so I expressed as much as I could and topped him up with formula.
+That got us through a few weeks, but as his appetite grew, it became overwhelming.
+I was either feeding or pumping constantly, with no time left to actually enjoy being with my son.